ceslami/textgun/README.md

 # textmail

 Send texts over email for free.
-All you need to get started is a phone number and the associated carrier.
+All you need to get started is a phone number.
+By default, we will attempt to send a message through the domains of all service providers, unless a carrier is specified.

 ### Usage

+*Coming...*

 ### License (MIT)